This is my 4th history post, written on October 28th of 2011 shortly after I moved to Dearborn, Michigan.

 Almost immediately after getting back into town I was called on an adventure with my sisters at-the-time boyfriend Joe Krug.
 He wanted to show me some crazy parts of the west side of Detroit and after seeing my fair share of destruction, I figured it couldn’t hurt.

 The title of this open series When We Live Mechanical Lives We Are Living in Real Nihilism (now discontinued) came about much later when I was thinking about the way people in desperate situations often continue along the same ineffective thought process.
 The definition of nihilism is that life is without objective meaning, purpose, or intrinsic value.
-It really upsets me when I see places like this of Detroit.
+It really upsets me when I see places like this in Detroit.
 It’s not a problem with race or even money.
 It’s a problem with the systems installed that govern us.
-Given little options to succeed how do you expect many of these people find success?
+Given little options to succeed how do you expect many of these people to find success?
 How do you think you would do?
 Before you answer that question.
 Remember: you are probably taking for granted more than you give credit for.

 … A long break …